open-orchestra/open-orchestra-docs/en/developer_guide/deploy_assets.rst

 As specified in Symfony Reference Documents :

-The assets version "is used to bust the cache on assets by globally adding a query parameter to all rendered asset paths (e.g. /images/logo.png?v2).
+The assets version
+    is used to bust the cache on assets by globally adding a query parameter to all rendered asset paths (e.g. /images/logo.png?v2).
 	This applies only to assets rendered via the Twig asset function (or PHP equivalent) as well as assets rendered with Assetic."

 This assets version could be founded in app/config/config.yml.